Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 #aside[
   _Solving ODEs in Julia._

-  Here’s an example of numerically solving the geodesic equation with some initial data.
+  Here's an example of numerically solving the geodesic equation with some initial data.
   Take our sphere, and imagine launching a particle eastward along the equator, $θ = π/2$.

   ```julia